nyxnor/onionjuggler/README.md

 onionjuggler-tui
 ```

+#### CLI

-If you are using the TUI, it is expected to be self explanatory the options, but in the case you don't understand or want to go deeper into the CLI, take a look at the documentation inside `docs` folder, there are many other onion services management guides.
+**onionjuggler-cli** is the main script that manages the HiddenServices.
+Take a look at the documentation inside `docs` folder, there are many other onion services management guides.
 Read:

 Don't forget the [cli manual](docs/onionjuggler-cli.md) and the [conf manual](docs/onionjuggler.conf.md) for advanced usage:
 ```sh